Welcome to CSU-LSAMP!

 Becoming a Scientist or Engineer: Your Pathway to the Future with LSAMP is intended primarily for high school and lower division college students from racial/ethnic groups historically underrepresented in STEM fields.
 The goal of this video is to motivate these students to pursue majors and careers in STEM, and to encourage them to seek out LSAMP or other programs that provide support and enrichment experiences to help facilitate their success.

-April 18, 2015 - California Forum for Diversity in Graduate Education, Sonoma State University
+November 5, 2016 - California Forum for Diversity in Graduate Education, Loyola Marymount University

-November 7, 2015 - California Forum for Diversity in Graduate Education, UC Santa Barbara
+April 8, 2017 - California Forum for Diversity in Graduate Education, UC Merced